AdobeDocs/campaign.en/help/technotes/security/customer-credential-rotation.md

 For the specific technical `mc*` (ex: mc1, mc2, etc) and `Interaction*` (ex: interaction1, interaction2, etc ) operators, any of the approach below can followed:

-1. Adobe can change the password for such operators and share it with you.
+1. Adobe can change the credentials for such operators and share it with you.
 Note that this approach might require a downtime as it requires infrastructure update.

 1. Adobe can create **new** operators corresponding to each existing operators and share them with you.
 Adobe will delete all occurrences of old operators after you switched to these new operators.